 Dr. Grier Williams School of Music

-The UWF Dr. Grier Williams School of Music provides students with a high quality, personalized, undergraduate education for careers in the fields of music performance and music education.
+Our school provides students with a high quality, personalized, undergraduate education for careers in the fields of music performance and music education.
 Admittance to our programs is by audition only.

 The University of West Florida is an accredited institutional member of the National Association of Schools of Music (NASM), and has been accredited by NASM since 1971.

 UWF announces gift to create a School of Music

 The University of West Florida announced a gift to rename the Department of Music.
 An anonymous contribution has established the Dr. Grier Williams School of Music in memory of the first chair of the music department.

 “This gift is transformational for our music students,” said Dr. Sheila Dunn, associate professor and director of the Dr. Grier Williams School of Music.
 “It will put UWF on the map, creating visibility and recognition for our faculty and students.”

 A Message from Dr. Sheila Dunn, Director of the Dr. Grier Williams School of Music

 The Faculty and I are very excited to begin classes this spring.
 We are thrilled to welcome our new freshman and transfer students.
 Returning students, we can't wait to see you all again soon.

 I hope this message finds each one of you focused on safety and good health.
 The uncertainties of our return to school this spring continue to affect us all.
 I want to emphasize the need for flexibility and shared responsibility as we navigate our way in this environment.
 I urge you to review UWF's Mission, Vision, and Values.
 I also want to remind all of us that there is a wealth of information on UWF's Coronavirus website.

 - Recital Hour will be canceled this spring.
 Studio class will serve as a substitute for each area.